Week 16½, young necromancers

 Now: this book.
 I stayed up late reading on Monday night, only relenting when the book drooped and bopped my nose for the third time.
 I rushed home on Tuesday evening to continue reading on the porch.
 I felt like a kid.

 It’s a story about young necromancers and their liege knights, set in a mysterious future in which a dark emperor—the Necrolord Prime—rules over a constellation of planets.
 It’s dark fantasy AND it’s sci-fi AND it’s puzzle fiction AND it’s an Adult Swim cartoon AND it’s wry and sarcastic, a profane Daria in space…!

 In short, it’s an offering from someone who knows what she likes and was not afraid to put ALL OF IT into a novel.
 It’s possible a friend or editor at some point cautioned her: Tamsyn, this might be a bit much.
 (If they didn’t, they probably should have.)
-And, if she had written the book with just a hair less energy, told the story with just a touch less charisma, it WOULD have been too much.
+And, honestly, if she had loaded the book with a hair less energy, spun the story with a touch less charisma, it WOULD have been too much.
 But these pages sizzle with energy and charisma; the alchemy succeeds; and what might have been a huge mess becomes a wild hybrid genre.
 Somber rituals, snarky interjections—it WORKS.

 And the lesson here is that anything can work.
 Not automatically; never for free.
 But, if you can supply the required energy, there is no formula that cannot be successful on the page.
-Which is astonishing.
+What an astonishing thing.